Martindale-Hubbell Peer Rated

 As our New Jersey minimum wage law attorneys can explain, although minimum wage requirements apply to many employees, they do not apply to everyone.

 The three main categories of employees who are exempt from minimum wage law are Executive, Administrative and Professional employees.
-To fall into any of three categories, you have to be paid at least $455 per week and meet the following criteria:
+To fall into any of three categories, you have to be paid at least $684 per week prior to July 1, 2024, at least $844 per week after June 1, 2024, and at least $1,128 per week after June 30, 2025, and meet the following criteria:

 Executive Employees: To fit into this category, an employee must (1) have primary responsibility for managing either the business or one of the company’s departments or subdivisions; (2) supervise at least two full-time employees (or the equivalent); and (3) either (a) have authority to hire or fire other employees, or (b) have significant input into decisions about hiring, firing, promoting or similar personnel decisions.